FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 ## 3.14 The "Fact" Data Type

-The `Fact` data type defines a conclusion about a fact of the life of a person or the nature of a relationship.
-The `Fact` data type extends the `Conclusion` data type.
+The `Fact` data type defines a data item that is presumed to be true about a specific subject, such as a person or relationship.
+To distinguish the concept of "fact" from "event", refer to [Events Versus Facts](#events-vs-facts).

 ### identifier